roottt-t/Triereme-Fuzzing-Experiment/README.md

-It is a replication setup instruction of the Triereme Fuzzing Tool.
+It is a replication experiment setup instruction of the Triereme Fuzzing Tool.

 [Reference Triereme Fuzzing Benchmark](https://github.com/vusec/fuzzbench-triereme)